direct-code-execution/ns-3-dce/doc/source/getting-started.rst

     -rw------- 1 furbani planete   0 Sep  2 17:02 stderr
     -rw------- 1 furbani planete  22 Sep  2 17:02 stdout

-This simulation produce two directories, the content of elf-cache is not important now for us, but files-0 is. files-0 contains the files tree of the first node, it also contains the result files of the dce applications launched on this node.
-So in the directory /var/log there is some directories named with the virtual pid of corresponding DCE applications.
+This simulation produces two directories, the content of elf-cache is not important now for us, but files-0 is. files-0 contains first node's file system, it also contains the output files of the dce applications launched on this node.
+In the /var/log directory there is some directories named with the virtual pid of corresponding DCE applications.
 Under these directories there is always 4 files:

-  1. cmdline : which contains the command line of the corresponding DCE application, in order to help you to retrieve what is it,
+1. cmdline: which contains the command line of the corresponding DCE application, in order to help you to retrieve what is it,
 2. stdout: contains the stdout produced by the execution of the corresponding application,
 3. stderr: contains the stderr produced by the execution of the corresponding application.
-  4. status: contains a status of the corresponding process with the start time of it and if exists the end time with the exit code.
+4. status: contains a status of the corresponding process with its start time.
+This file also contains the end time and exit code if applicable.

-You may also create files-xx directories before launching your simulation, and you may also provides some files needed by your applications under these directories.
+Before launching a simulation, you may also create files-xx directories and provide files required by the applications to be executed correctly.

-Sample DCE LINUX
+DCE LINUX Example
-################
+#################

-This sample show how to use DCE in advanced mode, with a linux kernel IP stack.
+This example shows how to use DCE in advanced mode, with a linux kernel IP stack.
-It uses also the binaries *udp-server* and *udp-client* like the above sample, there is also *tcp-server* and *tcp-client* if you choose the reliable transport option.
+It uses also the binaries *udp-server* and *udp-client* like the above example, there is also *tcp-server* and *tcp-client* if you choose the reliable transport option.
-Two other binaries are required the linux kernel stack named *libnet-next-2.6.so* and the tool needed to configure this kernel stack named *ip*.
+Two other binaries are needed: the linux kernel stack named *libnet-next-2.6.so* and the tool needed to configure this kernel stack named *ip*.
 This example simulates an exchange of data between too nodes, using TCP or UDP, and the nodes are linked by one of three possible links , Wifi, Point 2 point or CSMA.
 The main executable is named *dce-linux*, it cames with too options:

 1. linkType allow to choose the link type between c, w or p for Csma, Wifi or Point 2 point,
 2. reliable allow to choose transport between TCP (1) or UDP (0).

 The following code snippet show how to enable DCE advanced mode (you can see it in the source file dce-linux.cc under example directory):